Color TV-Game: History

+Background

 By the late 1970s, Nintendo began moving away from toys and playing cards and into the rapidly-growing video game market.
 This decision was based on the smash success of the arcade video game Space Invaders (1978) by Taito and the 1973 oil crisis making toys expensive to produce.
 Nintendo's first foray into video gaming was the arcade game Computer Othello in 1978.
 This was followed by games such as Sheriff, Space Fever, and EVR Race.
 Most of these were unsuccessful but made Nintendo view video games as its next major market.
-The home console market also rose in popularity, particularly in North America with the release of Atari's Pong system in 1975.
+The home console market also rose in popularity, particularly in North America with the release of Atari's Pong system in 1972.
 The market was flooded with similar video tennis games as companies scrambled to cash in on its success.
 Nintendo made its own dedicated Pong system to import this popularity to Japan.

 The Color TV-Game consoles were produced jointly by Nintendo Research & Development 2 (R&D2) and Mitsubishi Electronics.
 Nintendo had no prior experience in manufacturing electronics, and had previously contracted Mitsubishi for production of EVR Race, so this continued.
 For the first two consoles, Color TV-Game 6 and Color TV-Game 15, Nintendo acquired a license from Magnavox production of its own Pong clone game consoles.
 Magnavox created the original concept for Pong for its Magnavox Odyssey console, which inspired Atari to create a similar game for arcades.
 For this, Magnavox sued Atari and other Pong console manufacturers for copyright infringement.
 Nintendo president Hiroshi Yamauchi specified that the consoles be produced quickly and with cheaper parts to reduce production costs.
 He wanted a competitive edge by making the systems cheap for the consumer to purchase.
 The TV-Game 6 and 15 required little production time due to their simplicity.
 Mitsubishi made minor changes and corrections to the systems before they were released.

+Color TV-Game 6 (1977)

 The Color TV-Game 6 was launched on June 1, 1977.
 It retailed at a price of ¥9,800, significantly lower than competing systems.
 Nintendo used this as a marketing tool.
 It contains six variations of Pong, such as adding additional paddles, decreasing the size of the paddles, and adding deflective shields in the center of the screen.
 It can be powered by batteries or by a power adapter sold separately.
 Shortly after its release, Nintendo released an improved version of the TV-Game 6, featuring a cream-white outer casing and removing the power adapter.
 A second variation was produced as part of a promotion with food company House Foods to promote its House Shanmen instant noodles.
 It is identical to the original TV-Game 6 but has the House Shanmen logo on the casing.
 This version was produced in very limited quantities, making it extremely rare.
 Sharp Electronics produced dark orange-colored versions of the TV-Game 6 to bundle with its television sets.